Mummy Makeover Recovery: What to Expect After Breast & Abdominoplasty Surgery | MINKST

 Recovery after Breast and Abdominoplasty Surgery

-Although we don’t encourage patients to undergo multiple surgeries at the same time, some advantages of undergoing Breast Surgery and an Abdominoplasty is that both procedures are performed together during a single operation, which may reduce the overall recovery time and cost.
+Although we don’t encourage patients to undergo multiple surgeries at the same time, some advantages of undergoing breast augmentation and an abdominoplasty surgery together is that both procedures are performed together during a single operation, which may reduce the overall recovery time and cost.

 Every patient’s recovery is different, but generally a patient does not experience too much pain during their recovery.
 Medication for pain relief will be prescribed to assist.